oasis-tcs/openc2-oc2ls/oc2ls.md

 **Usage Requirements:**

-* A producer MUST include a request_id in a request message if it expects a response to that request.
+* A Producer MUST include a request_id in a request message if it expects a response to that request.
 Absence of a request_id signals consumers that no response is expected.
 * The request_id of a request message SHOULD be a Version 4 UUID as specified in [[RFC4122]](#rfc4122), Section 4.4.
-* A consumer MUST copy the request_id from a request message into each response to that request.
+* A Consumer MUST copy the request_id from a request message into each response to that request.

 ## 3.3 Content
 The purpose of this specification is to define the Action and Target portions of a Command and the common portions of a Response.
 The properties of the Command are defined in [Section 3.3.1](#331-openc2-command) and the properties of the Response are defined in [Section 3.3.2](#332-openc2-response).